LegendOfCube/LegendOfCube-Game/README.md

 ### Windows
 #### Installing dependencies
+##### CMake
-- Install latest version of CMake and add it to your `Path` variable.
-(Warning: Backup your `Path` before installing.
-The installer is buggy and has on occasion deleted all the contents of my `Path` variable.)
+Install latest version of CMake and add it to your `Path` variable.
+Warning: Backup your `Path` before installing.
+The installer is buggy and has on occasion deleted all the contents of my `Path` variable.
+##### Boost
+Download and install the pre-built Boost binaries (as of writing you want the file called `boost_1_57_0-msvc-12.0-64.exe`).
+Then you need create an environment variable called `BOOST_ROOT` pointing to the root of the Boost installation.
+You also need to create an environment variable called `BOOST_LIBRARYDIR` which points to the directory containing the compiled libraries (`.lib` and `.dll`), this will by default be a directory called `lib64-msvc-12.0` inside the Boost root directory.

 #### Generating Visual Studio solution
 Create a directory called `build` inside the project root directory and then open `cmd` inside this `build` directory.
 Run the following command: